Sanjaydr/MyPortfolio/FinalProjectPart2.md

   <p> I have created 10 visualizations based off the sketches from<b><a href ="https://sanjaydr.github.io/MyPortfolio/FinalProject1" > <i>Final Project Part 1 </i></a></b> to show the broad flow of my storyboard</p>

-  <p><h2>Visual 1:</h2> This sketch is the starting point and draws attention by using large font size and vibrant colors to talk about the GROWTH in ANXIETY rates.</p><br>
+  <p><h2>Visual 1:</h2> In this visual I have used Canva to create an infographic stressing on the Anxiety doubling over time in students.
+My interviewee asked me to show both Anxiety and Doubled in same color to draw attention to doubling.
+I did that and the visual can be seen below.</p><br>
 <div style="position: relative; width: 100%; height: 0; padding-top: 16.0000%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">